Click here to download a printable checklist.

 - Attend the OLE MISS JUMPSTART KICKOFF...and Be Here FIRST!

 At the University of Mississippi, we are committed to producing well-rounded individuals who are committed to scholarship and leadership of others.
-To get the most out of your time on campus, we encourage you to get involved with campus life and throughout the Oxford and Lafayette County communities.
+To get the most out of your time on campus, we encourage you to get involved with campus life and throughout the Oxford and Lafayette County community.

 Here are some of the hotspots on campus with Ole Miss Dining: